-Equitix Capital Eurobond Limited is a company incorporated in the United Kingdom under the Companies Act.
+Equitix Capital Eurobond Limited is a company incorporated in the United Kingdom under the Companies Act 2006.
 The address of the registered office is given on page 1.
-The nature of the company's operations and its principal activities are set out in the Directors' report on page 2.
-These financial statements are presented in pounds sterling, being the currency of the primary economic environment in which the Company operates.
+The nature of the company's operations and its principal activities are set out in the Directors' report on pages 3-4 and in the Strategic report on page 2.
+These financial statements are presented in pounds sterling, being the currency of the primary economic environment in which the Company operates, rounded in £000s.